Leonid Amalrik: Career

-For the first few years Amalrik along with other animators focused on Disney-styled films, despite he didn't tolerate them.
+For the first few years Amalrik along with other animators focused on Disney-styled films, though he didn't tolerate them.
 Since 1938 he had been actively working in the genre of political satire that allowed for more artistic freedom.
 In 1939 he joined forces with Vladimir Polkovnikov, and together they directed a trilogy Limpopo (1939), Barmaley (1941) and Peacock's Tail (1946) based on the Doctor Aybolit fairy tales, all shot in full color using the three-color filming process by Pavel Mershin (the color copies of the first two shorts are considered to be lost).
 It was one of the first Soviet mini-series and among the first distinctive pictures of Soyuzmultfilm that defined the "Soviet style" of animation.

 During their work on Barmaley Polkovnikov was enrolled to the army and Amalrik finished it on his own, yet after the war they continued working as a team until 1953.
 Their most famous work The Grey Neck (1948) based on the tale by Dmitry Mamin-Sibiryak received several awards at international film festivals, including the IV Film Festival in Mariánské Lázně.

 With the start of the Great Patriotic War he stayed in Moscow.
-On July, 1941 his house was destroyed by a bomb during the Nazi bombing of the city.
+In July 1941 his house was destroyed by a bomb during the Nazi bombing of the city.
 His family survived by a chance, but remained homeless until Korney Chukovsky learned about it and helped them get a new flat.
 During the first month of war Amalrik gathered a group of those few animators left in the city, including Olga and Nikolai Khodataev, and they produced several anti-Hitler sketches that were released under the Kino-Circus name in 1942.
 Soon after he was sent to the frontline and ended up in a hospital.
 He also worked at the Voenttechfilm studio.

 Since 1954 he had been directing films on his own.
 Many of them were adaptations of fairy tales written by his long-time friend Vladimir Suteev, as well as satirical tales by Sergey Mikhalkov aimed at children and adults.
 In 1958 he directed The Cat's House, "an animated opera parody" based on the fairy tale in verse by Samuil Marshak with the score written by Nikita Bogoslovsky.
 It was awarded the first prize at the X International Film Festival for Children and Youth in Venice.
 Among his most popular and quatable works was Thumbelina (1964), an adaptation of Hans Christian Andersen's fairy tale.
 His last film was Terem-Teremok (1971).
 After that he left the industry.

-Leonid Amalrik died in 1997.
+Leonid Amalrik died in Moscow on 22 October 1997.
 He was buried at the Pyatnitskoye cemetery.
 His wife Nadezhda Mikhailovna Privalova, an artist, worked with him on many of his films.